 They remain unable to stop Hyperion until a farmer and a demigod named Theseus (Henry Cavill), turn out to be their only hope.
 It’s the ultimate battle between light and dark.

 18. Hercules (2014)

-Mythical Hercules (Dwayne Johnson), leads a gang of mercenaries with the aim of ending a bloody civil war in the ancient region of Thrace, returning the legitimate king to his throne.
+Mythical Hercules (Dwayne Johnson), leads a gang of mercenaries to end a bloody civil war in the ancient region of Thrace and return the legitimate king to his throne.
 Hercules has a tormented soul from birth – endowed with a subversive power but observes and feels the suffering of human beings.
 A variety of villains test Hercules’ true powers.

 Dwayne Johnson’s Hercules is a warrior full of humor, somewhat similar to Arnold Schwarzenegger in Conan The Barbarian.
 Brett Ratner is the kind of director you can count on to deliver an entertaining and well-made Hollywood movie product.
 If you are looking for movies like King Arthur for a variety of weapons, monsters, warriors, and a variety of objects flying toward the crowd, this film provides one big emotional amusement park.

 After ten years of war over the city of Troy, Odysseus (Armand Assante), finally returns home.
 But the gods show no mercy, and they turn him into a really small part of their cruel game.
 The journey back home becomes an ongoing nightmare, in which Odysseus is forced to continue fighting for his life, confronting various creatures, with only the goddess Athena (Isabella Rosellini), standing by his side.